Searching for non-order-preserving braids algorithmically

 \begin{restatable}{thm}{braidfam} The braids $\sigma_1\sigma_2^{2m+1}$ are not order-preserving for any integer $m$. \end{restatable}

 This family is among the simplest class of braids whose order-preserving properties remained unknown.
 The braid group is isomorphic to the mapping class group of the punctured disk $\Mod(D_n)$.
 With this in mind, braids can be classified by their Nielsen-Thurston type as either periodic, pseudo-Anosov, or reducible.
-Kin-Rolfsen classified which 2-braids and which periodic braids are order-preserving \cite{KR-BraidsOrderings}.
+Kin and Rolfsen classified which 2-braids and which periodic braids are order-preserving \cite{KR-BraidsOrderings}.
 A natural next class to consider is pseudo-Anosov braids 3-braids.

 Every psuedo-Anosov 3-braid is conjugate to $h^d\sigma_1\sigma_2^{-a_1}\cdots \sigma_1\sigma_2^{-a_n}$ with $a_i\geq 0$ with at least one $a_i\neq 0$ where $h=(\sigma_1\sigma_2)^3$ is the full twist \cite{Mur-3braids}.
-Considering this classification, the simplest family of 3-braids is $\sigma_1\sigma_2^{-a}.$ We note that Kin-Rolsen showed that when $a=1$ the braid is not order-preserving; Theorem \ref{thm:newbraidfamily} extends this result to an infinite family when $a$ is odd.
-Recent work of Cai-Clay-Rolfsen shows that these braids \emph{are} order-preserving when $a\equiv 2$ mod $4$ \cite{CCR-Ordered-bases}.
+Considering this classification, the simplest family of 3-braids is $\sigma_1\sigma_2^{-a}.$ We note that Kin and Rolsen showed that when $a=1$ the braid is not order-preserving; Theorem \ref{thm:newbraidfamily} extends this result to an infinite family when $a$ is odd.
+Recent work of Cai, Clay, and Rolfsen shows that these braids \emph{are} order-preserving when $a\equiv 2$ mod $4$ \cite{CCR-Ordered-bases}.
 One of our goals in creating and implementing the above algorithm is to increase examples of braids known to be not order-preserving, especially among pseudo-Anosov 3-braids.
 Theorem \ref{thm:newbraidfamily} is a concrete step towards this goal.

 Theorem \ref{thm:newbraidfamily} is written as an algebraic statement about the braid group; there is however, a topological interpretation of our result.
 The study of order-preserving braids fits into a much larger schema of studying the bi-orderability of link complements \cite{CCR-Ordered-bases,CDN16,Ito17,JJ1,JJ2,PerRolf03,Yam17}.
 A link, $L$, is said to be \emph{bi-orderable} if $\pi_1(S^3-L)$ is bi-orderable.